YangZhengyi98/DreamRec/README.md

 # Diff4Rec

-## update the data, code and training logs of SASRec on YooChoose dataset -2023.8.29.
+## update the data, code and training log of SASRec on YooChoose dataset -2023.8.29.